CDCgov/cfa-epinow2-pipeline/SOP.md

 1. `make config`
 Running this command runs code located in the CDCgov/cfa-config-generator repository.
 This command creates a suite of configuration files, following the default settings for a production run, and saves it into `az:/rt-epinow2-config/{job_id}`.
-If successful, the job id will print to the command line:
+If successful, something like this output will print to your command line.
+Make a note of the `job_id`, which you will need to identify your configs (and eventually your model outputs) in Azure blob storage.

 ```
 make config